gnugat-legacy/query-bus/README.md

 ## Installation

-Marshaller can be installed using [Composer](http://getcomposer.org/):
+QueryBus can be installed using [Composer](http://getcomposer.org/):

     composer require "gnugat/query-bus:~2.0"